reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePointPremium-SAM-Settings.md

 At the time of writing this blog post , this setting is still in private preview.
 Again use it judiciously as less data will be available to Copilot for M365 for responses, hence less intelligent response and affects findability/search.
 To accelerate Copilot For M365 deployment while still reviewing governace controls, this setting can be used for those sites, e.g. sensitive sites.

+Some caveats to be aware similar to **Restricted Access Control** :
+- The setting affects both tenant-side search and Copilot for M365 with no option to set it up only for Copilot for M365
+- All users require a license
+- Affects search/findability of data at the tenant wide level

 **SPO PowerShell**

 ```PowerShell